rbb-data/image-switcher/README.md

 ## Deployment

 Easy as 🥧!
-You build all the assets with `npm run build`.
+You only need to decide where you want to put it.
+Say, for example, you have many sliders all dealing with the topic of a second wave of Covid-19 approaching and the one you're working on at the moment compares what's going on all over Germany, then `corona-second-wave/nationwide-comparison` is a good idea.
+This creates a `corona-second-wave` folder on the server, neatly grouping all related sliders, and puts the current slider into `nationwide-comparison`.
 Depending on which project you want to deploy run one of the following commands directly afterwards.

 ```
-# Deploy already built artefacts
-npm run build-and-deploy corona-second-wave/nationwide-comparison

 # Builds and deploys in one step
 npm run build-and-deploy corona-second-wave/nationwide-comparison
 ```

-The last argument determines the server path.
-In the above case the slider can accessed at https://dj1.app.rbb-cloud.de/image-sliders/corona-second-wave/nationwide-comparison/.
+In the above case the slider can accessed at https://dj1.app.rbb-cloud.de/image-sliders/corona-second-wave/nationwide-comparison/ (you also get a path to the slider on when running the command).
 All sliders are put into subfolders of https://dj1.app.rbb-cloud.de/image-sliders.

 ## Embed Code